A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: A characterization of via weighted finite tree automata

 \section{A characterization of \wafa via weighted finite tree automata}

-Our central result Theorem \ref{thr:WafaIffWfta} is included in this section, as well as the definition for weighted finite tree automata.
+Our central result Theorem \ref{thr:WafaIffWfta} is included in this section, as well as the definition of weighted finite tree automata.

-The connection between alternating automata and trees is well known.
-Often trees are used to define the runs of alternating automata.
+The connection between alternating automata and trees was utilized before: Already in the non-weighted settings trees were used to define runs of alternating automata.
 As seen above, this is possible for \wafa too.
 We want to strengthen this connection by the use of tree automata and tree homomorphisms.
 In order to do so, we need some additional definitions.